 There are two areas of music that have been the most profound sources of satisfaction for me over my lifetime: Jazz, and classical music.

-By the way, if you would ever like to listen to excellent jazz radio and classical radio, I have two absolute favourite stations from the San Francisco Bay area to recommend for you.
+By the way, if you would ever like to listen to excellent jazz radio and classical radio, I have two absolute favorite stations from the San Francisco Bay area to recommend for you.
 I listen to them quite often.
 Classical: KDFC and Jazz: KCSM.

 My very first artist discovery on the ECM label was Keith Jarrett.
 First time seeing him was 1975, at the Amazingrace Coffee House at Northwestern University.
 Most recently I saw him with his trio in San Francisco, 2016.